neumicha/christmas-crib/README.md

 ESP32 Christmas Crib with support for:
 - Neopixel/WS2812/SK6812 LEDs
 - Audio (e.g. mp3) playback
+- Stepper motors

+Code is not optimized for performance but instead for easy changing etc.

 ## TODOs
 - Save and restore settings